 Read our extended review of Animal Kingdom Lodge for more information.

-The resort is known as Animal Kingdom Lodge Jambo House whilst the nearby 100% Disney Vacation Club property is known as Animal Kingdom Lodge Kidani Village.
+The resort is known as Animal Kingdom Lodge Jambo House, while the nearby 100% Disney Vacation Club property is known as Animal Kingdom Lodge Kidani Village.

 There are two full-service restaurants – Boma-Flavors of Africa and Jiko-The Cooking Place plus a quick-service eatery.
 Animal Kingdom Lodge is rated by many Disney World experts as the best Disney World Hotel for food options.

-Animal Kingdom Lodge often is cheaper than other Deluxe Walt Disney World Resorts.
-Many guests are put off by the distance to other theme parks but it is an outstanding resort with some of the best restraints in Walt Disney World.
+Animal Kingdom Lodge is often cheaper than other Deluxe Walt Disney World Resorts.
+Many guests are put off by the distance to other theme parks, but it is an outstanding resort with some of the best restaurants at Walt Disney World.